 The Buyers' Journey

 With content that appeals to each stage of the Buyers' Journey you will have a much better opportunity of moving interested visitors down through your funnel.
 Use CTAs to ‘advertise’ your premium content and take visitors who click on it to a Landing page where they can fill in their details and receive an ebook for example.
 Your business now has a lead to follow up with.
-This can be done through various marketing automation techniques such as a series of emails issued at various times and/or by sending notifications to your sales team to follow up.
+This can be done through various marketing automation techniques such as a series of emails issued at key times and/or by sending notifications to your sales team for follow up.